Princeton-CDH/startwords/content/issues/5/casting-in-reverse/index.md

 [^4]: For matters of space and clarity, this is of course a simplification of ongoing discussions and debates surrounding these works and their authorship.
 For a more comprehensive account, see Peggy Fogelman's catalog entry for the Getty's (unsigned) pair.
 Peggy Fogelman, "Lion Attacking a Horse and Lion Attacking a Bull," In *Italian and Spanish Sculpture: Catalogue of the J. Paul Getty Museum Collection*, edited by Peggy Fogelman et al. ( J. Paul Getty Museum, 2002), 177--89.

-[^5]: James Holderbaum, *The Sculptor Giovanni Bologna* ( Garland , 1983), 255; Katherine Watson, *Pietro Tacca, S* *uccessor to Giovanni Bologna* (New York: Garland , 1983), 47.
+[^5]: James Holderbaum, *The Sculptor Giovanni Bologna* (Garland, 1983), 255; Katherine Watson, Pietro Tacca, Successor to Giovanni Bologna (New York: Garland, 1983), 47.

 [^6]: In a letter from Giambologna to Belisario Vinta, August 6, 1605.
 Cited in Watson, *Pietro Tacca*, 33 n 37.

 [^7]: For these concepts, see Steven Shapin, "The Invisible Technician," *American Scientist* 77, no. 6 (1989): 554--63 and Jacques de Caso, "Serial Sculpture in Nineteenth-Century France," in *Metamorphoses in Nineteenth-Century Sculpture*, ed.
-Jeanne L. Wasserman ( Fogg Museum, 1975), 1--28.
+Jeanne L. Wasserman (Fogg Museum, 1975), 1--28.

 [^8]: It should be acknowledged, of course, that signatures, especially those in bronze, do not in and of themselves assert authorship with absolute certainty.
 For our purposes, however, they offer measures from which to work.

 [^9]: Vannoccio Biringuccio, *Pirotechnia*, trans.
-Cyril Stanley Smith and Maratha Teach Gnudi ( M.I.T.
+Cyril Stanley Smith and Maratha Teach Gnudi (M.I.T.
 Press, 1966), 220.

 [^10]: I am also inspired here by other sculpture 3D-modeling initiatives in art history, such as the collaborative multidisciplinary project, "The Technical Study of Bernini's Bronzes," between the University of Toronto, the Art Gallery of Ontario, and the Getty Research Institute.